Motive-Cryptocurrency/Motive-Designs/README.md

-# GTD-Designs
+# Motive-Designs
-Designs for GTD Cryptocurrency
+Designs for Motive Cryptocurrency